The drug-free cure for diabetes

 It’s not even alternative medicine — because much of my approach is now backed by none other than the U.S. government, as the CDC itself has finally come out and admitted that you can cure diabetes without a single drug.

 All it takes a firm commitment to serious lifestyle changes — specifically, diet and exercise.

 In a new study conducted by the agency, some 4,500 obese diabetics were randomly assigned to either intense counseling with sessions every week for six months and twice a month for six months after that, or very limited counseling with just three sessions spread out over a year.

-By the end of the study, 11.5 percent of the patients in the intensive group went into remission to the point where they were considered pre-diabetic instead of diabetic.
+By the end of the diet and exercise study, 11.5 percent of the patients in the intensive group went into remission to the point where they were considered pre-diabetic instead of diabetic.

 And 1.3 percent were completely cured.

 Compare that to success rates of just 2 percent and 0.1 percent, respectively, in the other group.